Annie-freitas/CognoRise-InfoTech/README.txt

-This repository contains the work I completed during my data analysis internship at CognoRise InfoTech.
+This repository contains the work i completed during my data analysis internship at CognoRise InfoTech.

 The projects included analysis of three distinct datasets: